willemliu/noderedis/README.md

     1. *ux: `npm run dev`

 # Usage
-* Navigate to `http://localhost:3333` to see the generated website.
+* Navigate to `http://localhost:3333` to see the generated webpage.
 * Navigate to the same page again to see the website served from the Redis cache.
 * Navigate to `http://localhost:333/invalidate` to invalidate the Redis cache.

+# Conclusion
+On a laptop with Core i7-5500U, 8GB Ram, SSD HDD running Windows 10:
+- Generating the webpage costs ~40ms to ~50ms.
+- Serving the website from a locally installed Redis cache reduces that amount to ~20ms.

+On a high-traffic webserver one can make the assumption that generating the website might take longer than ~40ms.
+And operations like calling other webservices or querying a database will add to that time as well.